adam-blakeney/P1-Meditation-Malta/README.md

 ## 3. Structure

 The structure of the website is based around a multi page site.
-With a navigational plan incorportated. the site is split into 4 different pages each holding a similar feel and look.
+With a navigational plan incorportated.
+The site is split into 4 different pages each holding a similar feel and look.

 __The navigational plan.__

-The plan i had created to ensure the flow and consistency to the site was by creating a clear path and ensuring the user knwos where they are on that path.
+The plan I had created to ensure the flow and consistency to the site was by creating a clear path and ensuring the user knwos where they are on that path.

 The fundamental part to it was showing the user where they need to go next and not just giving them everything at once and left to figure it out.
 I accomplised this by have small links at the bottim of the page/content that would lead the to the next most relevant page.

-One issue that can come up with this is that the user my lose where they are in the web of the page. so to try over come this i added the feature of hilighted page name on the navigation bar.
+One issue that can come up with this is that the user my lose where they are in the web of the page. so to try over come this I added the feature of highlighted page name on the navigation bar.
 So each time a link is clicked it will go to the top of that page with the name on the naviagtion bar highlighted.

 The sequence created by the plan is HOME > GALLERY > OUR TIMES > SIGN UP.